SkTomsi/zsh-for-windows/README.md

 - Download and install the theme provided in the resources.
 - Change the font to mononokai under appearance fontface.

 #### Thats it!!!!!!
-Now you have a custom terminal. explore more about zsh plugins and other features on the internet
+Now you have a custom terminal.
+Explore more about zsh plugins and other features on the internet to make your terminal more powerfull

 ## Acknowledgements